redux-generator/redux-generator/README.md

 Simple way for init redux code in your project.
 Includes redux-saga (optional).

-This package will generated all redux flow with typescript.
+This package will generated all redux flow with typescript(optional).

 ## Installation